Making ClamWin Be Used In Real-Time

 At the time of this writing, real-time scanning is not provided directly by ClamWin.
 To add that feature, there are multiple solutions, including WinPooch.
 This guide will show using Clam Sentinel.

 - Speed warning

 The author of this text has tried recommending Clam Sentinel to multiple people, and helped to get it installed.
 Users who were individually helped have later noted that their system is running very slowly, and similar reports surfaced when this was recommended to groups of people.
 The severity of the problem was so great that even a proponent of the software felt compelled to place this warning here.
-Failing to provide this warning would just seem irresponsible.
+In light of how significant the slowdown seemed to commonly be, failing to provide this warning would just seem irresponsible.

 When helping demanding users, this solution may be unsuitable unless some modifications are made.
 This slowness seems to generally be from keeping the disk heavily occupied, but a Clam product (either ClamWin or Clam Sentinel) has been seen to take up a lot of RAM, and the scanning is believed to be able to be CPU intensive.
-(In theory, RAM consumption could lead to swapping which may take up CPU time, so RAM alone might be able to cause all of this.)
+(In theory, RAM consumption could lead to swapping which may take up CPU time, so RAM alone might be able to cause all of these noticed causes of slowdown.)

 The severity probably varies between different systems.
 One system may be able to run this software pretty fine, while other software may be very heavily impacted.

 As this is an Open Source product, internal solutions are likely addable (by adding some thresholds that alter behavior based on available system resources).
 Otherwise, perhaps some solutions may be found by using some other solutions to control the system slowness.
 One system tested some various solutions regarding handling a busy CPU.
 The solutions tested are discussed further in the section about handling CPU usage.
 Suffice it to say that there is an Open Source solution (named Battle Encoder Shirase) which may have helped, although Process Tamer did seem to be a bit more useful.